Nico749/Pet_Finder/README.md

 ## Description

-Find-A-Pet is an interactive noticeboard where users can search for pets that are available for adoption.
+Find-A-Pet is an interactive noticeboard where users can view pets that are available for adoption.
 While any user can view a gallery of available pets, only registered and logged-in users can add a new pet, remove one they posted before and see all the details